 3. Sharing your story helps fight stigma (of course)

-The more people come forward to share about their struggles with mental illness, the more mental illness itself is destigmatized.
+The more people come forward to share their struggles with mental illness, the more mental illness itself is destigmatized.
 A lot of the time, society thinks of people with a mental illness as a homeless or violent person when in reality only about a quarter of us are homeless and we are more likely to be a victim of violence than the other way around.
 The truth is that mental health problems are more common than most people think.
 1 in 5 Americans has struggled with their mental health.
 Coming forward can be scary, but for me, it was a relief to let go of all the secrets that had built up over the years.

 Sharing my diagnosis with the public was nerve-wracking and more than a few family members have raised an eyebrow.
 Why would she want people to know her problems?
 Does she just want attention?
 Sure, sometimes it hurts when people don’t understand.
 But sharing my story with the world was a relief.
 Little by little, as each of us in our communities come forward, we are chipping at the stigma that keeps those suffering in silence for so long.